 U.S. Court of Appeals for the Second Circuit, U.S. District Court, Southern and Eastern Districts of New York

-Suffolk County Bar Association, Director (2023); Associate Dean and Officer of the Suffolk Academy of Law; Co–Chair of the Suffolk County Bar Association Transactions & Corporate Law Committee
+Suffolk County Bar Association, Director (2023); Dean, Suffolk Academy of Law

 “COVID-19, Force Majeure Clauses and Commercial Lease Rental Obligations,” The Suffolk Lawyer, May 2020

 “The COVID-19 Shutdown and the Impossibility of Performance Defense,” The Suffolk Lawyer, April 2020

 “New CPLR Sec.
 4540-a: the Presumption of Aunthenticity of a Party’s Own Documents,” The Suffolk Lawyer, April 2019